folio-org/okapi/doc/guide.md

 simplified RAML specification).
 Modules are identified in the `id` property of the module descriptor.
-It consists of two components: product and [semantic version](https://semver.org/) and separated by a dash.
+It consists of two components: product and [semantic version](https://semver.org/) and separated by a hyphen.
 Think of product as implementation.
 There should only be one implementation enabled for a tenant at a time.
 The version component specifies the version of the product and this combined serves as a unique identifier for a module.
 In some cases, Okapi allows only the